dashcommunity/proposal-templates/simple.md

 ##### Deliverables

 ###### Description
-This section provides firm items that you will deliver, in numbered form.
+This section provides firm items that you will deliver.

 1. Deliverable 1
 2. Deliverable 2